Constraining black hole parameters with the precessing jet nozzle of M87*: Introduction

 On the other hand, the observation of M87* presents a distinctive opportunity to explore the relationship between the relativistic jet and the black hole accretion disk.
 In a recent study \cite{Lu}, the high-resolution imaging revealed a ring-like structure with a diameter of approximately $8.4$ Schwarzschild radii at a wavelength of 3.5 mm.
 This remarkable phenomenon further signifies the connection between the jet and the accretion flow surrounding M87*.

 Very recently, basing on radio observations spanning 22 years, Cui et al. in Ref. \cite{Yuzhu} reported a remarkable finding that there is a periodic variation in the position angle of the jet with a period of approximately 11 years.
-This observation can be attributed to the Lense-Thirring precession resulting from the misalignment of the orbital angular momentum and the black hole spin.
-Consequently, it strongly indicates that M87* is a spinning black hole with a tilted accretion disk deviating from the equatorial plane.
+By extensive general relativistic magnetohydrodynamics simulation of the settings closely resembling the M87* system, it was suggested the disk and jet precess in a tilted disk.
+Furthermore, this observation can be attributed to the Lense-Thirring precession resulting from the misalignment of the orbital angular momentum and the black hole spin.
+Consequently, it strongly indicates that the supermassive black hole in the core of M87 galaxy is a spinning black hole with a tilted accretion disk deviating from the equatorial plane.
 The half-opening angle of the precession cone is estimated to be $1.25\pm0.18$ degrees, while the angular velocity of precession is measured to be $0.56\pm0.02$ radians per year, leading to a precession period of $11.24\pm0.47$ years.

 The study of tilted accretion disks has been extensively explored in previous works \cite{Petterson, Ostriker}.
 It is also related with quasi-periodic oscillations \cite{Fragile}.
 For clarity, we provide a schematic representation of the tilted disk in Fig. \ref{pSketchFigure}.
 The simulation figure can also be found in Ref. \cite{Lodato}.
 The figure clearly illustrates the presence of an angle $\psi_{jet}$ that quantifies the misalignment between the orbital angular momentum and the black hole spin.
 At larger radial distances, the accretion disk, depicted in color, exhibits a tilt angle $\psi_{jet}$.
 As the radial distance decreases, the gravitational force of the black hole causes the tilt angle of the disk to decrease.
 Upon reaching a characteristic radius known as the warp radius, the disk is pulled back into the equatorial plane.
-Furthermore, as particles exceed the innermost stable circular orbit (ISCO), they shall undergo a rapid fall into the black hole, and disappear behind the event horizon.
+Furthermore, as particles exceed the equatorial innermost stable circular orbit (ISCO), they shall undergo a rapid fall into the black hole, and disappear behind the event horizon.